-Completion of the signal system are now on the near-critical path to project completion, with the completion of the OCS now on the critical path.
+Completion of the signal system is progressing well.
 Once the new signal equipment is in place, the system must be electrically connected or "cut over" to the new equipment.
-A total of eight (8) signal cutovers remain, each typically involving numerous signals and control points.
+A total of seven (7) signal cutovers remain, each typically involving numerous signals and control points.
 A control point (CP) is a named location where tracks merge or cross.
 The JPB expects to complete all remaining signal cutovers in late 2023.
 Early completion of the signal cutovers is incentivized (See Table 5) in the global settlement.
 The final cutover in Segment 2 was completed in mid-December 2022.
-Segment 3 Phase 4, the first cutover in Segment 3, is scheduled for the weekend of February 18, 2023.
+Segment 3 Phase 4, the first cutover in Segment 3, was completed the weekend of February 18, 2023.
 Table 1 shows the proposed dates for the completion of the remaining signal cutovers.